gabrielemariotti/cardslib/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+---

+Google and the Google Maps logo are registered trademarks of Google Inc., used with permission.